ROCm/hipfort/docs/install/install.rst

 ==================

 The examples in the ``f2003`` and ``f2008`` subdirectories of the ``test`` folder in the repository also serve as tests.
-Both test collections implement the same tests.
-However, the ``f2008`` tests require the Fortran compiler to support the Fortran 2008 standard or newer.
-The ``f2003`` tests only require support for the Fortran 2003 (`f2003`) standard.
+The two collections largely overlap, but they are not identical: some tests exist only in one of them.
+The ``f2008`` tests require the Fortran compiler to support the Fortran 2008 standard or newer.
+The ``f2003`` tests only require support for the Fortran 2003 standard.
 The ``f2003`` and ``f2008`` subdirectories are further subdivided into tests for the various hip* and roc* libraries.
+The ``test`` folder also contains an ``f2018`` subdirectory holding an experimental example built on the Fortran 2018 assumed-rank interfaces.
+That example is only registered with CTest when hipFORT is configured with ``-DHIPFORT_ASSUMED_RANK=ON`` (off by default).
+The ``openmp`` subdirectory holds OpenMP target-offload tests, which require an offload-capable compiler.

 Building and running the tests
 ------------------------------